My Account

 “Bringing in an expert with an outside perspective may make sensitive money conversations go smoother,” says Trey.
 A qualified financial planner can help examine your parents’ finances and give some guidance.

-Before hiring a planner, vet them first and verify if they are a fiduciary.
+Before hiring a planner, vet first and verify if the individual is a fiduciary.
 Fiduciary advisors have a duty, or legal obligation, to act in your parents’ best interest.
-They should not try to sell your parents products that may not be appropriate.
+The advisor should not try to sell your parents products that may not be appropriate.
 You’ll also want to ask how they charge—with a fixed fee only, on commission based on the investments they sell, or fee-based, which means they may charge a fixed fee and commissions.

-Also, ask the advisor if they have worked with senior citizens who are running out of money.
+Also, ask if the advisor has worked with senior citizens who are running out of money.

 It may be helpful for you to attend the initial meeting, depending on whether your parents are comfortable with it.
 Working with an advisor will cost money—consider looking into splitting the cost with your siblings, if possible.